 - One of the best parts about Analog wedding photography is that you get to witness the behind-the-scene process, and see how its magic is being revealed right before your eyes.
 It’s a truly extraordinary experience!

 I am so excited about this process and cannot wait to pass this excitement on to you.
-The tin types of photographs are unique and handcrafted, making this process a perfect tool for creating some special photographs that are just as authentic as you.
+The tin type photographs are unique and handcrafted, making this process a perfect tool for creating some special tangible art work that are just as authentic as you.
 I always advise my clients to share their vision, including the kind of event, before they plan for the shoot.
 The images can take 10-15 minutes to set up, shoot and develop, while the final pictures take several days to be scanned, varnished, and ready for display.

 Planning to hire a wedding photographer for a more aesthetic look through the tin type of wedding photography?
 Let’s chat; I would love to work with you and create a unique photography piece for you to cherish.